TandoorRecipes/recipes/docs/install/docker.md

 ## Docker

-The docker image (`vabene1111/recipes`) simply exposes the application on port `8080`.
+The docker image (`vabene1111/recipes`) simply exposes the application on the container's port `8080`.

-It can be run and exposed on port 80 using:
+It can be run and accessed on port 80 using:

 ```shell
 docker run -d \